antonk-liv/conservation_pipeline/README.md

 | %Conservation of +1 site in aligned hits  | Conservation of the +1 site across aligned sequences (not the total number of target species) |

 ## Examples
-Examples of actual inputs can be found [HERE](https://www.anaconda.com/products/distribution](https://drive.google.com/drive/folders/18kNrndCI8Ou6K43s-v4nl3uNAalMSj5c?usp=sharing)
+Examples of actual inputs can be found [HERE](https://drive.google.com/drive/folders/18kNrndCI8Ou6K43s-v4nl3uNAalMSj5c?usp=sharing)
 Example outputs can be found [HERE](https://drive.google.com/drive/folders/1LyRarGg6iftCoF6Tl8ZwozHLRqH2ORBz?usp=sharing)

+## Contact
+If you have any questions or suggestions about the conservation pipeline, feel free to contact Anton Kalyuzhnyy at A.Kalyuzhnyy@liverpool.ac.uk